 Formal legal arrangements are established through the court (and possibly government agencies), spelling out rights and responsibilities.
 Kinship care arrangements make it easier to get support and medical services or enroll the child in special programs and school.
 Grandparents may be eligible for grant funds to assist with care.
-In Tennessee, this is a Families First Child Only Grant from The Department of Human Services.
+In Tennessee, this is a TANF - Child Only Grant from The Department of Human Services. (see page 5).